nguthrie/DevFlexInterview/README.md

 array, minimize the number of problems a student needs to solve based on the criteria below:

 a.
 They must always solve the first problem, index i = 0
 b.
-After solving the ith problem, they have a choice: solve the next problem (i +1) or skip ahead and work the (i+2) problem.
+After solving the i-th problem, they have a choice: solve the next problem (i + 1) or skip ahead and work the (i + 2) problem.
 c.
 Students must keep solving problems until the difference between the maximum points and the minimum points questions solved so far meets or exceeds a specified threshold
 d.
 If a student cannot meet or exceed the threshold, they must work through all the problems.